 Understanding how genome integrity is maintained over generations – during which time the genome has to be accurately duplicated in each cell cycle – is one of the fundamental problems of modern biology.
 It is also a critical aspect of the more general problem of understanding the mechanisms that control cellular proliferation and prevent oncogenesis.
 The stability of the genome depends upon the precise operation of the DNA replication machinery and upon the checkpoint mechanism that deals with various perturbations of DNA replication.
 If undetected by the checkpoint, perturbed DNA replication forks become unstable and may undergo catastrophic collapse, leading to mutagenic chromosomal DNA damage or cell death.
 For this reason, defects in the DNA replication checkpoint are known causes of genome instability and cancer.

-The research interest of my lab is to understand the signaling mechanism of the replication checkpoint (also called S phase checkpoint) when DNA replication is perturbed by various endogenous or exogenous factors.
+The research interest of my lab is to understand the signaling mechanism of the replication checkpoint (also called the S phase checkpoint) when DNA replication is perturbed by various endogenous or exogenous factors.
 The checkpoint senses the perturbations and stimulates a series of coordinated protective cellular responses such as cell cycle delay, increased production of dNTPs, and protection of perturbed forks from collapsing so that DNA synthesis can resume when perturbations diminish.
 The long-term goal of our research is to understand how checkpoint signaling is initiated at perturbed forks and how perturbed forks are protected by activated checkpoint.
 We use the fission yeast S. pombe as the primary model for this study because it is a well-established system for studying the cellular mechanisms that are conserved in humans.
 In addition, the checkpoint signaling pathways in fission yeast are relatively linear, which promotes unambiguous description of the signaling mechanism.
 We believe that progress in this study will advance our knowledge about how genome integrity is maintained and how it can be disrupted in human cells.
 It may also provide therapeutic benefits for cancer chemotherapy designed to interfere with DNA replication or the checkpoint signaling in tumor cells.